kaikalii/kin/spec.md

 # Types

-Noot is a dynamically-typed language.
+Kin is a dynamically-typed language.
 Types are evaluated at runtime to determine operations

-The possible types for a Noot value are as follows:
+The possible types for a Kin value are as follows:

 - Nil
     - Equivalent to null in other languages